dmounday/usp-ccp-lambda/README.md

 # usp-ccp-lambda
-USP message encode/decode with AWS Lambda functions written in C++
+TR-369 USP message encode/decode with AWS Lambda functions written in C++.
 # AWS Lambda conversion of USP messages

-This is a project to encode and decode TR-369 USP messages.
+This is a project to encode and decode TR-369 USP messages(BroadBand Forum).
 The messages are Google protobuf messages that are encoded/decoded from/to JSON for use by AWS functions.

 The C++ encode/decode library is created by using the Google protoc compiler to generate the C++ source code based on the definition provided by the USP protocol description files.